 If you don’t think your business is ready to outsource any HR and payroll responsibilities, or you’d prefer to save money by handling all functions independently, consider checking out a payroll service.
 Payroll services help automate your payroll process and tax filing, so you don’t have to do it by hand.
 Many also offer benefits (though not at the competitive rates that CPEOs do), onboarding support, and even cover tax penalties if their reps make a mistake.

 As you’re comparing PEOs, please note that Certified Professional Employer Organizations are often priced higher than non-certified PEOs.
 This difference in pricing is directly associated with the additional costs that CPEOs incur throughout the certification process.
 Depending on which agency they seek certification with, annual fees can range anywhere from $1,000 to over $70,000.
 With recertification required on an annual basis, certified PEOs often have to increase their pricing to help cover these costs.

-To review a list of our recommended PEOs, check out the top seven PEOs in our PEO buyer’s guide.
+To review a list of our recommended PEOs, check out the top eight PEOs in our PEO buyer’s guide.
 Most are certified.

 A Certified PEO is a Professional Employer Organization that has met all requirements to receive certification, guaranteeing their financial integrity and tax compliance.
 While PEO certifications are voluntary, working with a CPEO allows small business owners to have complete confidence that all functions of their HR administration will be handled seamlessly.

 Still need HR and payroll support but don’t think a PEO is quite right?
 Check out our top HR payroll solution picks.